 May 2015: Key Enabling Technologies (KETs) Observatory - First Annual Report

-September 2014: Oxford Economics Report - Enabling the Hyperconnected Age - The role of semiconductors
+September 2014: GSA / Oxford Economics Report on Enabling the Hyperconnected Age – The role of semiconductors

 March 2014: High-Level Expert Group on Key Enabling Technologies: KETs for a competitive Europe

-February 2014: A European Industrial Strategic Roadmap for Micro- and Nano-Electronic Components and Systems
+February 2014: Electronic Leaders Group (ELG): A European Industrial Strategic Roadmap for Micro- and Nano-Electronic Components and Systems

-December 2013: Study on the Competitiveness of the Electrical and Electronic Engineering Industry - Final Report
+December 2013: Commission Study on the Competitiveness of the Electrical and Electronic Engineering Industry – Final Report

-November 2013: Center for Data Innovation - Internet of Things
+November 2013: Center for Data Innovation: the internet of things

-August 2013: Strategies for innovative and effective ICT Components and Systems Manufacturing in Europe
+August 2013: Commission Study on Strategies for innovative and effective ICT Components and Systems Manufacturing in Europe

-August 2013: Comparison of European and non-European regional clusters in KETs - the case of semiconductors
+August 2013: Commission Study on a Comparison of European and non-European regional clusters in KETs – the case of semiconductors

 July 2013: High-Level Expert Group on Key Enabling Technologies - Status Implementation Report

-December 2011: Key Enabling Technologies (KETs) for Europe
+November 2011: ESIA Position on Key Enabling Technologies (KETs) for Europe

 June 2011: High-level Expert Group on Key Enabling Technologies - Final Report